jsalgadovaquer/tasker/README.md

 To install proper vendor libraries, you need to run  composer in php container: `docker-compose exec php composer install -d ./public`

-To initiate te project DB you need to run the Yii2 command `migrate` to create the tables: `docker-compose exec php php ./public/yii migrate`
+To initiate te project DB you need to run the Yii2 command `migrate` to create the tables: `docker-compose exec php php ./public/yii migrate --interactive=0`

 The project is now available if you go to the URL `localhost`